CxrlosKenobi/EVA-Ecolog-a-Vita-Autosustentable-/README.md

 	<td width="50%" align='center'>
 EVA cares about your recycling for you! 🌱 <br><br>
 Home recycling collection service with real-time tracking and traceability.
 Plus awards system, statistics and education menu. <br><br>
-Just specify your recycling, order in the app, and voila.
+Just specify your recycling, order in the app, and voila!.
-Our punctual collectors will be outside your home ready to take your recycling where it belongs! <br>
+Our punctual collectors will be outside your home ready to take your recycling where it belongs <br>
 	</td>
 	<td width="20%" align='center'>
 <img src=https://raw.githubusercontent.com/CxrlosKenobi/EVA-app/main/assets/logo.png>